vvmspace/bulkai/README.md

 [![npm version](https://badge.fury.io/js/bulkai.svg)](https://www.npmjs.com/package/bulkai)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Are you tired of manually processing large sets of markdown files, or struggling to find the time to enhance your content with the latest AI technology? **BulkAI** is here to change the game.
-With just a few simple commands, you can transform how you manage and optimize your markdown and text files, all while harnessing the incredible power of OpenAI’s GPT-4.
+With just a few simple commands, you can transform how you manage and optimize your markdown and text files, all while harnessing the incredible power of OpenAI's GPT-4.
 Whether you're looking to rewrite entire websites, translate books, or simply batch-process content with custom formatting, BulkAI makes it easier than ever.

 Don't wait—experience the difference BulkAI can make in your workflow today!